Embassy of the United States, London: Demonstrations

 In March 1968, a crowd of some 10,000 demonstrated at Trafalgar Square against US involvement in the Vietnam War, before marching to Grosvenor Square.
 The Metropolitan Police had attempted to cordon off part of the square nearest to the embassy and there was violence as the crowd broke through the police line.
 Police horses were used to regain control.
 200 demonstrators were arrested and 50 people needed hospital treatment including 25 police officers, one of them with a serious spinal injury.
 In October of the same year, during a demonstration organised by the Vietnam Solidarity Campaign, a splinter group of 6,000 demonstrators returned to the square.
 A thousand police officers formed a cordon that the protesters failed to breach and remained relatively peaceful until the crowd began to disperse when there was disorder in the neighbouring streets.

 Thousands of protesters marched on the embassy as part of a worldwide anti-racism demonstration following the murder of George Floyd in 2020.

-On November 6, 2024, the environmental activist group Just Stop Oil vandalised the compound wall of the embassy with orange paint in response to Donald Trump winning the 2024 United States presidential election.
+On 6 November 2024, the environmental activist group Just Stop Oil vandalised the compound wall of the embassy with orange paint in response to Donald Trump winning the 2024 United States presidential election.
 Two men were arrested by the Metropolitan Police in response to the incident.

-Further, on April 10, 2025, twelve Greenpeace UK activists poured "blood-red" pond dye into the water outside the embassy to protest the U.S.'s arms sales to Israel.
+Furthermore, on 10 April 2025, twelve Greenpeace UK activists poured "blood-red" pond dye into the water outside the embassy to protest the U.S.'s arms sales to Israel.
 As a result, six people were arrested on suspicion of criminal damage and conspiracy to commit criminal damage; the Co-Executive Director of Greenpeace UK, Will McCallum, was among those arrested.